emx0r/PT_PHELPER/README.md

 BTC-SMART_sell_only_mode = true
 -17.54% < -15%

-Even though itS a very simple script any donations are welcome :)))
+Even though it is a very simple script any donations are welcome :)))